will-janz/Bifocal/README.md

 * Fusion-ha CSS files and JS files

 ## Continuous Integration Build
 Bifocals uses Drone.Io.
-Sign up for an accout using your bitbucket account.
+Sign up for an account using your bitbucket account.
 The following fies relate to the CI build:
 * scripts/checkCoverage.sh
 * scripts/ci_test.sh